-Anything that begins to link together landscape-inspired art and writing and the more orthodox disciplines of landscape ecology, history, archaeology etc is, I think, heading in the right direction of a fuller understanding of our relationship with our natural and human environment.
+Anything that begins to link together landscape-inspired art and writing and the more orthodox disciplines of landscape ecology, history, archaeology etc. is, I think, heading in the right direction of a fuller understanding of our relationship with the natural and human environment around us.
 For example, one such inspiration for me has been Rob Young's recent book Electric Eden, which explores, amongst other themes, the inter-connectedness of folk music (in its widest sense) and the English landscape.

-The aim of this blog, and the web site to follow (www.landscapism.org), is therefore to bring together information, images and ideas from often disparate activities and disciplines that, nevertheless, have a common thread; they embody or engender a sense of place in the landscape.
+The aim of this blog is therefore to bring together information, images and ideas from often disparate activities and disciplines that, nevertheless, have a common thread: they embody or engender a sense of place in the landscape.
 This includes psychogeography, literature, poetry, music and art; walking, cycling and outdoor pursuits; local history and archaeology; maps, geography and geology, environmental issues and ecology; food, farming and living off the land; and a host of other topics, themes and topographical marginalia.

 When you approach landscape in this way the scope is potentially huge and there are many other aspects that I hope will surface as time goes on and other contributors come on board.
 For my own part, I will try to be open and broad-minded, although inevitably some of my personal preferences and prejudices may come into play: the Countryside Alliance, huntin’, shootin’ and fishin’ vision of the landscape as a platform to play out a Country Life version of rural life will not be much in evidence.
 Neither, I hope, is this a repository for an elegiac, ‘things aren’t what they used to be’ culture of despair, although clearly there are, as there have always been, many challenges facing the landscapes that we live in and value.